Physical – Occupational – Speech

-Thayer County Health Services (TCHS) Rehabilitation Department is located in the west side of the hospital and has been a part of TCHS since 1985.
-The rehab staff, dedicated to the mission of TCHS, works to provide services county wide and throughout the surrounding communities.
+Thayer County Health Services (TCHS) Rehabilitation Department is located on the north side of the hospital, where it has been recently updated and expanded and has been a part of TCHS since 1985.
+The rehab staff, dedicated to the mission of TCHS, works to provide services countywide and throughout the surrounding communities.
 The rehabilitation department services include physical, occupational and speech therapies.

 - Onsite Outpatient Physical, Occupational, and Speech Therapy